happypandax/happypandax/docs/source/plugin.rst

 Logging and errors
 ****************************************

-HPX provides a logging facility for its plug-ins.
+HPX provides a logging facility for its plugins.

 When a plugin has been registered, a folder called ``logs`` is created in the plugin's folder.
 In this folder will reside ``plugin.log`` and ``plugin_debug.log``.